Jeremy Lucido

-Jeremy Constantine Lucido (born December 11, 1977) is an American artist, blogger, photographer, zine publisher and film director who runs a photography studio located in Los Angeles, California.
+Jeremy Constantine Lucido is a photographer, nightlife promoter, and bar manager based in Los Angeles, California.
+He is known for his work in the city’s LGBTQ nightlife scene, including his role as general manager of Precinct DTLA.

 Early life

 Born in a suburb outside of Saint Louis, Missouri, Lucido was encouraged to follow his interest in Art at an early age.
 However, it wasn't until enrolling in a Yearbook class at Hazelwood Central High School that he discovered his love for photography.
 In 1999 he moved to Hollywood, California to attend Otis College of Art and Design and receive a BFA in Photography.
 Shortly after graduation, Lucido opened Jeremy Joe Photography, a portrait studio on Hollywood Boulevard which specialized in headshot photography.